-The police chief also cited apparent physical similarities between a police mug shot of Welch taken after a 1977 arrest and a sketch, based on a witness' account, of a man who was spotted following the girls at the mall, then known as the Wheaton Plaza.
+The police chief also cited apparent physical similarities between a police mug shot of Welch taken after a 1977 arrest and a sketch, based on a witness' account, of a man who appeared fixated on the girls at the mall, then known as the Wheaton Plaza.

 The Lyon girls — one bespectacled in a blue sweatshirt, blue jeans and brown shoes, the other in a red jacket, knit hat and flowered blue shirt — went missing on March 25, 1975, after walking for lunch to the nearby mall.
 A missing person bulletin issued at the time said there was "nothing to indicate runaway situation" and warned that foul play was possibly involved.